After the Hearing

 Reconsiderations

 WSIAT decisions are final.
-However, the WSIAT has the discretion to reconsider or correct a decision if the WSIAT considers it advisable to do so.
+However, we have the discretion to reconsider or correct a decision if we decide to.

 A reconsideration is not another appeal.
-A reconsideration will not be granted because a party disagrees with the decision or wants to reargue the case.
-The requestor of a reconsideration must pass a threshold test in order for the WSIAT to decide if and how the decision should be changed.
-For information on how to request a reconsideration or clarification, the threshold test and process, and your other options, please read the Practice Direction: Reconsiderations or Contact Us.
+A reconsideration won’t be granted because a party disagrees with the decision or wants to reargue the case.
+The party requesting a reconsideration must first pass a threshold test.
+For information, please review Practice Direction #27 – Reconsiderations or Contact Us.

 Right to Sue Applications

-For reconsiderations of a decision in a Right to Sue Application, please read the Practice Direction: Right to Sue Applications or Contact Us.
+For reconsiderations of a decision in a Right to Sue Application, please review Practice Direction #17 – Right to Sue Applications or Contact Us.